 Ruby Beetroot & Thyme Sourdough

-Preparation: feed sourdough starter at a 1:1:1 ratio if you’re wanting to make it the same day.
-Feed with a 1:5:5 ratio if you want to leave overnight.
-It should be active and bubble and double in size
+Preparation: Feed your sourdough starter at a 1:1:1 ratio if you want to bake the same day.
+Feed with a 1:5:5 ratio if you want to leave it overnight.
+It should be active and bubbly, and doubled in size.

-This sourdough loaf has a tangy, earthy, subtle flavor thanks to the beetroot powder and thyme leaves, and allows a deeper color than using fresh beets.
-This is a high hydration dough which allows the beautiful red beet colour to remain after baking, but this makes it messy and difficult to handle at the beginning of the stretch and folds, but it should eventually come together into a sticky ball.
-Use wet or oiled hands to prevent sticking and a bench/bowl scraper can help with moving it around.
+This sourdough loaf has a tangy, earthy, subtle flavor thanks to the beetroot powder and thyme leaves, and gives a deeper color than using fresh beets.
+This is a high-hydration dough, which allows the beautiful red beet color to remain after baking, but it can feel messy and difficult to handle at the beginning of the stretch and folds.
+It will eventually come together into a sticky ball.
+Use wet or lightly oiled hands to prevent sticking, and a bench/bowl scraper can help with moving it around.

 PREP TIME8 Hours+ Overnight Proofing Time